rszumlakowski/dotfiles/README.md

 ## TODO

 - Add instructions for installing colour scheme
-- Add old Vim configuration settings to Neovim's configuration.
-- See if you can reconcile both Neovim and Vim configuration files into one.
 - Find some more files to add like:
   + ssh configuration (but not key)
   + .git config